 How does your sliding scale work?

 I can not offer a guide, such as if you earn x thousand pounds then you pay £x, because situations differ so much.
-For instance, one person may be earning very little, but have few outgoings and no dependents.
+For instance, one person may be earning very little, but have significant savings, few essential outgoings and no dependents.
 Another person may earn what seems like a lot, but may be supporting many dependents and have high essential outgoings - eg medical bills.